 - If the laser housing is not hermetically sealed, there may be requirements on how clean the surrounding air needs to be, in what range the relative humidity needs to be, or whether purging e.g. with dry nitrogen gas is needed.

 - Many lasers require a laser cooling units as a supply of cooling water, with conditions concerning the water pressure, the available water flow, and the chemical composition (e.g., pH value and salt content).
 While an interruption or insufficient strength of water flow should trigger an automatic system shut-down, not appropriate chemical condition of the cooling water may lead to permanent damage.
 Microchannel coolers of laser diodes are particularly sensitive to effects of corrosion under such circumstances.
-Some isolated laser components or OEM lasers may not have an automatic shutdown at excessive temperatures.
+Some isolated laser components or OEM laser modules may not have an automatic shutdown at excessive temperatures.

 - Most lasers should not be exposed to excessive mechanical vibrations.
 Precise specifications in that respect are often not given, but at least some indication concerning how well a laser must be protected e.g. against vibrations caused by nearby machinery.